 Some women choose to have both ovaries removed during the procedure.
 This can cause early menopause, which can increase the risk of hip fractures, heart attacks, and possibly dementia.

 The tests and follow-up can be costly.

 A CA-125 blood test can cost $200 or more.
 An ultrasound costs $150 to $250.
 And surgery costs a lot more, especially if there are complications.
-For women who want both ovaries removed, there are added costs for hormone therapy for the rest of their lives.
+For women who want both ovaries removed, there may be added costs for hormone therapy that may be used for many years depending on the individual’s age and symptoms.
 So, the tests can add costs and negatively affect your quality-of-life, and there may be no benefits.